kidagine/SchoolExercisesCollection/README.md

-# CalculatorUnitTesting
+# SchoolExercisesCollection

-A small school exercise for using unit testing in VS.
+This acts as a repository for uploading all the small exercises made for school.